ISTQB CT-PT ISTQB Certified Tester - Performance Testing Exam Practice Test

-Which of the following is a best practice to include in performance test scripts when verifying results?
+Which of the following is a key reason to include ramp-up and ramp-down periods in a performance test?

 Answer : B